mapbox/batfish/README.md

     Though almost every user will want to set a couple of configuration properties, you might not need more than that — and none are required.
 -   **Minimal.**
     Batfish does not aim to be an ecosystem unto itself.
-    Instead, we've kept the codebase small, a relatively thin wrapper over the underlying tools, like React, Webpack, and Babel.
+    Instead, we've kept the codebase focused on a finite set of problems, while allowing extensibility by providing clear access to the underlying tools (React, Webpack, and Babel).
     We've also tried to abstract generalizable functionality into independent npm packages, like [jsxtreme-markdown], [link-hijacker], and [scroll-restorer].
     You can use these packages outside of Batfish — they are not coupled to Batfish conventions or configuration.